MarioRuiz/timify/README.md

 [![Gem Version](https://badge.fury.io/rb/timify.svg)](https://rubygems.org/gems/timify)

-Ruby gem to calculate the time running from one location to another inside your code and report summaries
+Easily calculates the time running (elapsed time) from one location to another inside your code and reports statistics.
+It helps you improve your code and find out which part of your code is consuming more time.

 ## Installation